 THE BACK STORY:

-In March, the MPCA announced a stipulation agreement had been signed with Water Gremlin.
+In March of 2019, the MPCA announced a stipulation agreement had been signed with Water Gremlin.
 As the White Bear area community began to read the agreement, we learned we had been exposed to highly excessive levels of TCE for 17 years.
+Check out this page on the MDH website for a Public Health Assessment summary (draft version published in Q2 2022) of what the community may have been exposed to as a result of years of highly excessive pollution at the hands of Water Gremlin.

 To learn more about what happened from the NCCG community perspective, click here for a series of articles summarizing our findings and research.